 Notes

-- For a dairy-free/paleo/whole30 compliant option, use ghee or olive oil instead of butter.
+- Make it paleo/whole30/dairy free: use ghee or olive oil instead of butter.

 Nutrition